santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualInstallPrereqs.md

-# Manually Installing Open Enclave Prerequisites for Windows on a System which supports SGX1 with Flexible Launch Control(FLC)
+# Manually Installing Open Enclave Prerequisites for Windows on a System which supports SGX

 ## Platform requirements
-- A system with support for SGX1 with FLC.
+- A system with support for SGX1 or SGX1 with Flexible Launch Control (FLC).
- Note: To check if your system has support for SGX1 with FLC, please look [here](../SGXSupportLevel.md)
+ Note: To check if your system has support for SGX1 with or without FLC, please look [here](../SGXSupportLevel.md).

 - A version of Windows OS with native support for SGX features:
    - For server: Windows Server 2016